What every best Humidifiers has:

 Basic, but it works well.
 While the Honeywell HCM-350 may not have as many features as other top-reviewed models, reviewers say that it's simple to use -- just a single dial to set fan speed -- and efficient.
 The water tank has a wide mouth and is easy to fill -- and a sturdy built-in handle makes carrying the tank a snap.
-One feature it does have is a UV lamp to kill germs, but experts say that its effectiveness is dubious, making this more hype than help -- just as well as the bulb tends to burn out quickly and replacements are hard to find.
+One feature it does have is a UV lamp to kill germs, but experts say that its effectiveness is dubious, making this more hype than help.
 There's a filter that needs to be periodically replaced, but it's inexpensive.
-One expert reviewer dings the HCM-350 saying that it is difficult to put back together once the filter is saturated because it won't hold its shape.
-One of the big pluses experts largely agree on is that the HCM-350 is designed to make ongoing maintenance easier than with most competing humidifiers.
+Experts largely say that the HCM-350 is designed to make ongoing maintenance easier than with most competing humidifiers.
 "The Honeywell didn't have any of the difficult-to-reach areas and small spaces that some of the ultrasonic humidifiers had, and we could easily fit our entire hand into the water tank to clean it," BabyGearLab.com reports.
 As an added plus, the tank and the base are dishwasher safe.

 The Honeywell HCM-350 is rated on its moisture output, convenience, noise level, efficiency and performance when filled with hard water.
 It receives an overall score, which can be compared to other humidifiers designed to work in a similar-sized room.

 After hours of research and rounds of hands-on testing, the Honeywell HCM-350 emerges as the best humidifier for most people.
-"This machine combines solid performance with a virtually leakproof, dishwasher-safe reservoir," note's John Holecek.
-He also applauds how easy the HCM-350 is to fill and clean.
-Though the HCM-350 is rated for 500 square feet, Holecek says that it's best in rooms of 400 square feet or less.
+"This machine combines solid performance with a virtually leakproof, dishwasher-safe reservoir," note John Holecek and Tim Heffernan.
+They also applaud how easy the HCM-350 is to fill and clean.
+Though the HCM-350 is rated for 500 square feet, TheSweethome.com says that it's best in rooms of 400 square feet or less.

 The Honeywell HCM-350 lands in the middle of the pack in testing at BabyGearLab.com.
 Testers like the effectiveness and ease of cleaning, but are disappointed in the noise level, size, and lack of features.

-The Honeywell HCM-350 cool mist humidifier earns a rating of 4 stars following around 1,575 reviews.
-Some reliability complaints are seen, as are complaints that the filter needs replacing too often and that the UV bulb had failed and couldn't be replaced.
+The Honeywell HCM-350 cool mist humidifier earns a rating of 3.9 stars following more than 2,500 reviews.
+Some reliability complaints are seen, as are complaints that the filter needs replacing too often and that the UV bulb had failed and couldn't be replaced (though others say that's not an issue).
 Most users, however, seem reasonably to completely pleased.

-Though it's based on fewer reviews -- just over 105 -- satisfaction is even higher at Walmart.com.
-The Honeywell HCM-350 earns a score of 4.4 stars and recommendations from 93 percent of owners.
+Though it's based on fewer reviews -- around 145 -- satisfaction is higher at Walmart.com.
+The Honeywell HCM-350 earns a score of 4.5 stars and recommendations from 92 percent of owners.